Larry Pitkowsky featured on Barron's Live "The Wonderful World of Warren Buffett", October 14, 2020

 |Wall Street Journal||www.wsj.com|

 |The Mutual Fund Show||www.mutualfundstore.com|

 People have interpreted our logo as depicting a shoreline sheltered from stormy seas, or an umbrella against the rain.
-Regardless of how you see it, we tried to create an image reflecting our belief that the first job of portfolio managers is to attempt to protect the wealth of their shareholders and only then to seek profits.
-Although we cannot provide any guarantees and shareholders can lose money, we try hard to follow Warren Buffett’s two rules of money management:
+Regardless of how you see it, we tried to create an image reflecting our belief that our job as portfolio managers is to attempt to both protect the wealth of our shareholders and also to compound that wealth over time.
+Although we cannot provide any guarantees and shareholders can lose money, we try hard to remember Warren Buffett’s two rules of money management: